John-Abbott-College/1P6-Notes/Markdown/03_Computer_Algorithms.md

 | “ “ ….the blank space character | 4         |
 | l                               | 5         |

-**Step 3**:
+**Step 4**:

-Use a notepad and paper, or any on-line writing web app (example: [a whiteboard application](https://miro.com/) )
+Build a “tree” for each character, combining the lowest frequency characters together.

-Build a “tree” for each character, combining the lowest frequency characters together – you must prioritize untouched trees.
+Note: you must prioritize untouched trees (elements who haven't been combined yet).

 > This step is broken down into smaller steps below.

- For a detailed description, see [Huffman coding on Wikipedia](https://en.wikipedia.org/wiki/Huffman_coding#Basic_technique)
+**Step 4.1:** Merge the two least frequent letters together (in this case 'w' and 's').

-**Step 3.1**
+Note: we could have combined other characters with low frequency such as 'w' and 'y'.
+The final dictionary might be different but the final size of the compressed message should be the same.

-* Merge the least two frequent letters together (in this case 'w' and 's') and add the frequency together (`1 + 1 = 2`).
+**Step 4.2:** Add the frequency together (`1 + 1 = 2`).
+We now have that '**sw**' is called twice.

-* Resort your table
+**Step 4.3:** Resort the table.

 | Character                       | Frequency |
 | ------------------------------- | --------- |